kytimmylai/DFUC2022/README.md

-# Enhancing Backbone and Decoder of HarDNet-MSEG for Diabetic Foot Ulcer Segmentation
+# HarDNet-DFUS: Enhancing Backbone and Decoder of HarDNet-MSEG for Diabetic Foot Ulcer Segmentation

 ## 1st Place in Testing Stage of DFUC 2022!